What is flash fiction? Think of it this way: it’s like a short story, but it’s actually an even shorter story.

 What is Flash Fiction?
 5 Tips to Make the Most of Every Word

 Because flash fiction offers such little space, each word needs to make an impact.
-Use these five tips alongside the flash fiction prompts above to craft your own very short stories that will engage readers from the start.
+Use these five tips alongside the prompts above to craft your own very short stories that will engage readers from the start.

 1. Keep the Story Moving Forward